cjdbarlow/Part-One/receptor_theory.md

 Antagonists with these properties are also known as **direct antagonists**, which can be either:
 * **Competitive antagonists**
 Displace other ligands from a binding site.
+Competitive antagonists can be:
+    * Reversible
-The effect can be overriden by increasing the dose of agonist.
+    The effect can be overridden by increasing the dose of agonist.
+    * Irreversible
+    Drug cannot be overriden by increasing dose of agonist.
+Dose-response curve appears similar to that of the non-competitive antagonist.
 * **Non-competitive antagonists**
 Create a conformational change in the receptor.
 They cannot be overidden by increasing the dose of agonist.